Undergraduate Student Organizations

 What is the Multicultural Undergraduate Political Science Coalition (MUPSC)?

 We are a multicultural student group that seeks to provide non-partisan community service, advocacy, and efforts that center on multicultural voices.
 We want to foster meaningful relationships between students, staff, and faculty in the Political Science Department.
-We also aim to create opportunities for networking and professional development for poilical science students, but all students are welcomed.
+We also aim to create opportunities for networking and professional development for political science students, but all students are welcomed.

 MUPSC is dedicated to making the political science department—and our campus—a safe and welcoming place for students of all races, ethnicities, genders, sexualities, abilities, and ages.
 Our goal is to create a space in which these students can feel comfortable discussing topics of mutual political interest and heard by their fellow peers.